2nd Aircraft Delivery Group: Background

 MATS discontinued its ferrying units on 1 July 1958, and the aircraft delivery mission was transferred to Tactical Air Command (TAC)'s 4440th Aircraft Delivery Group, which had been organized at Langley Air Force Base, Virginia on 15 January 1958.
+(Note: It was originally intended to name this unit the 4440th Ferrying Group, but the name was changed before the group was activated.)
 The group had no squadrons assigned, but performed its mission through detachments located at key points.
 Its mission extended worldwide and included the delivery not only of USAF aircraft, but also aircraft supplied as part of the Military Assistance Program.

 In December 1964, the 4440th Group added Special Air Missions to its aircraft delivery mission, with the assignment of the 4432nd (Chanute Air Force Base, Illinois), 4433rd (Dobbins Air Force Base, Georgia), 4434th (Randolph Air Force Base, Texas), and 4435th (Hamilton Air Force Base, California) Air Transport Squadrons.
+(Note: These squadrons had been formed in 1948 and had operated under various designations as the mission transferred from Bolling Field Command to Continental Air Command to TAC.
+See Tactical Air Command General Orders 41, 22 June 1960.)
 These squadrons operated aircraft transporting senior military officials throughout the United States, particularly for the United States Army.

 Reactivation of the Group

-However, the 4440th was a "MAJCON" unit, whose existence was controlled by TAC, not the Air Force.
+However, the 4440th was a MAJCON unit, whose existence was controlled by TAC, not the Air Force.
 Under the USAF organization and lineage system of the time, MAJCON units' lineages (histories, awards, and battle honors) ended with their discontinuance and could never be revived.

-HQ TAC decided to replace the group with an Air Force Controlled (AFCON) unit whose lineage could be revived if it were inactivated.
+Headquarteres, TAC decided to replace the group with an Air Force Controlled (AFCON) unit whose lineage could be revived if it were inactivated.
 On 15 October 1969, the group, now named the 2nd Aircraft Delivery Group was again activated and absorbed the personnel and equipment of the 4440th Group, which was simultaneously discontinued.
 At the same time, the 10th (Chanute), 13th (Dobbins), 21st (Randolph), and 26th Air Transport Squadrons (Hamilton) were activated to replace the 4432nd, 4433rd, 4434th and 4435th Squadrons.
 The Special Air Missions task was ended in September 1970 and the squadrons were inactivated.
 The group mission expanded to include movements of United States Navy and United States Marine Corps aircraft and the deployment of units for exercises and movement of aircraft for depot level maintenance.
-The group continued to manage aircraft movements, including arranging for air refueling and air rescue, and en route maintenance support until inactivating in June 1994.
+The group continued to manage aircraft movements, including arranging for air refueling and air-sea rescue, and en route maintenance support until inactivating in June 1994.
 The group's last delivery was a General Dynamics F-111F to Wright-Patterson Air Force Base, Ohio the day it was inactivated.